SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 Rhodes’s legacy is complex and controversial; while he was a major proponent of Western development and infrastructure in southern Africa, his actions were also deeply tied to the subjugation and dispossession of indigenous African peoples.
 His legacy, especially in light of his beliefs in white supremacy and his role in the exploitation of Africa, remains a subject of intense debate and reflection in South Africa and beyond.

 From Kimberley, after seeing the Big Hole which can be done in one day, I wanted to take the bus to Cape Town the next day.
 However, it turns out all busses start in Johannesburg, pass through Kimberley in the afternoon, and reach Cape Town in the late afternoon/evening of the following day.
 The alternative, as Kimberley has a small airport, is to fly to Cape Town, boarding a plane at 9am which reaches Cape Town at 10am.
 I was a bit tired of my trip and the bus experience to Kimberley, thus this was a very welcome option to save two days on the road for lovely Western Cape.
-The flight itself was also a scenic transition from the rather dry northern cape region to the lush green western cape – with different methods of farming in the two regions clearly distinguishable from above.
+The flight itself was also a scenic transition from the rather dry Northern Cape region to the lush green Western Cape – with different methods of farming in the two regions clearly distinguishable from above.

 ## Western Cape – Sublime Landscapes, Wine Farms, Excursions and Hikes